erquhart/jekyll-portfolio/_posts/2016-05-02-flexbox-lets-start-simple.markdown

 ![Flex can do some amazing things](/images/blog/flex-example-6.png)

 In the next Flexbox post I write, I’ll dig more into how we can have things wrap in new and exciting ways, but the defaults solve so many problems we’ve had over the years that it makes sense to try it out.

+If you're interested in trying things out, head over to [My Codepen collection](http://codepen.io/collection/nrkrew/ "Codepen collection on floats vs flex")

+<a href="http://codepen.io/collection/nrkrew/" class="button">See it in Action</a>